bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 In the previous chapter, we saw how simple components can be composed to form complex entities.
 Often times, a given component will need certain other components in order to do anything useful.
-Drawing from the example in the previous section, it probably doesn't make much sense to mark an entity as a `Combatant` if it doesn't also have `Life`.
+As an example, it probably doesn't make much sense to mark an entity as a `Combatant` if it doesn't also have `Life`.

 To help prevent errors of omission, and to simplify the task of spawning, Bevy lets you declare that a given component depends on the presence of another component: